apache/incubator-heron/website/content/docs/operators/deployment/schedulers/kubernetes.md

 #### Google Cloud Storage setup

-If you're running Heron on GKE, you can use either [Google Cloud Storage](https://cloud.google.com/storage/) or [Apaceh BookKeeper](https://bookkeeper.apache.org) for topology artifact storage.
+If you're running Heron on GKE, you can use either [Google Cloud Storage](https://cloud.google.com/storage/) or [Apache BookKeeper](https://bookkeeper.apache.org) for topology artifact storage.

 > If you'd like to use BookKeeper instead of Google Cloud Storage, skip to the [BookKeeper](#bookkeeper-setup) section below.